HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 With a modern eye, it seems odd that in the 1980s, Imagineering constructed a major, E-Ticket attraction based on a film that – even by then – was considered controversial.
 Disney’s reasoning at the time was that Splash Mountain wasn’t really a ride through 1946’s Song of the South, but through the historical folk tales of Br’er Rabbit that made up the film’s un-controversial animated segments and powered the movie’s only real enduring element: its soundtrack (including perennial Disney favorite, “Zip-a-Dee-Doo-Dah”).

-Today, the two U.S. installations of the ride are closed and in various stages of preparation for a rebirth as “Tiana’s Bayou Adventure,” themed to 2009’s hand-drawn animated film The Princess and the Frog.
-In so doing, Imagineers have been tasked with redeveloping a ride that’s got quite a complex and compact layout.
+Today, both U.S. installations of the ride have been transformed into “Tiana’s Bayou Adventure,” themed to 2009’s hand-drawn animated film The Princess and the Frog.
+In so doing, Imagineers were tasked with redeveloping a ride that’s got quite a complex and compact layout.
+(You can explore how that change took place in our THEN & NOW series.)

 A. Splash Mountain (Disneyland, 1989)